 Once the independently verified qualifying incomes are received from all broadcasters, a recalculation is performed and each relevant broadcaster levy calculation is updated.
 This recalculation also takes account of the BAI’s actual audited costs incurred for the levy period.
 Should there be an under or overpayment of levy by a broadcaster, this amount will be credited or debited against the next levy invoice that is to be raised.

-This process is detailed in the BAI’s Levy Reconciliation Assurance Work Programme.
+This process is outlined in the BAI’s Levy Reconciliation Assurance Work Programme 2018 (Updated 2021 to reflect Levy Amendment Order.

 Levy Calculation Tables